 David Steiner (CEO), producer & writer-director

-David Steiner is a French and Canadian writer-director and producer living between Los Angeles and Paris.
+David Steiner is a Canadian writer-director and producer living between Los Angeles (artist visa) and Paris.

-His latest feature screenplay, In our Image, was shortlisted by Sundance/Sloan's Grant Fellowship in September 2016, and the Canadian Film Centre’s 2017 Director’s Lab, and its official Black List review called it « a worthy successor to the seminal 2001: A Space Odyssey ».
+His latest feature screenplay, In our Image, was shortlisted by Sundance/Sloan's Grant Fellowship in 2016 and the Canadian Film Centre's 2017 Director's Lab and its official Black List review called it « a worthy successor to the seminal 2001: A Space Odyssey ».

 SARL with a capital of 45000€

 After studying philosophy in Milan and earning his master's degree at La Sorbonne in Paris, he worked as a journalist for Il Giornale and Il Secolo XIX and as an editorial counselor for Rizzoli.
 In 2009, he founded Parallell Cinéma with David and Alex.
 At Parallell, Carlo works not only as a producer, but also as a stereographer, camera assistant, DIT, editor, and colorist.